jgalvalisi/python/README.md

 The data used are an open source data from Instacart and a customer data set created for the purpose of this project.

-The open source it is available [here](https://www.instacart.com/datasets/grocery-shopping-2017).
+The open source is available [here](https://www.instacart.com/datasets/grocery-shopping-2017).

 ## Used Tools